-- A. The Law of Comparative Advantage (Slide 7): The individual, firm, region or country with the lower opportunity cost of producing a particular output should specialize in producing that output. - B. Absolute advantage versus Comparative advantage: (Slide 8) - Absolute advantage: The ability to produce a product with fewer resources than other producers require. - Comparative advantage: The ability to produce a product at a lower opportunity cost than other producers face.
+- Comparative advantage: The ability to produce a product at a lower opportunity cost than other producers face.
 Resources are allocated most efficiently when production and trade conform to the law of comparative advantage. - Absolute advantage focuses on who uses the fewest resources and Comparative advantage focuses on what else those resources could produce.

-C. Specialization and Exchange (Slide 9)
+C. Specialization and Exchange